conor-mccullough/vault_syslog/vault-standalone/README.md

 Each value marked 'CHANGEME' needs to be modified prior to running:

-1. A license key needs to be added
+1. A Vault license key needs to be added
-2. You need to actually create the key in AWS
+2. You need to actually create the SSH key in AWS
-3. The path needs to be updated to point towards the location of the key on your local machine
+3. The path needs to be updated to point towards the location of the SSH key on your local machine

 # An Important Note